k8s-1/arch-maintenance/README.md

 ## Features

-- **Automatic Mirror Updates**
-  Refreshes and updates Arch mirrors to ensure you are always connected to the fastest, most up-to-date sources.
+- **Automatic Mirror Updates**: Refreshes and updates Arch mirrors to ensure you are always connected to the fastest, most up-to-date sources.

-- **Package & Key Updates**
-  Executes system package updates and refreshes keys as needed, ensuring that your system remains secure and current.
+- **Package & Key Updates**: Executes system package updates and refreshes keys as needed, ensuring that your system remains secure and current.

-- **Cache Cleanup**
-  Prunes and cleans package and system caches to free up space and improve performance.
+- **Cache Cleanup**: Prunes and cleans package and system caches to free up space and improve performance.

-- **Orphaned Package Removal**
-  Identifies and removes orphaned packages no longer needed by the system.
+- **Orphaned Package Removal**: Identifies and removes orphaned packages no longer needed by the system.

-- **Docker Pruning**
-  Cleans up unused Docker images, containers, and volumes, ensuring Docker doesn’t consume unnecessary disk space.
+- **Docker Pruning**: Cleans up unused Docker images, containers, and volumes, ensuring Docker doesn’t consume unnecessary disk space.

-- **Rust Update**
-  Keeps the Rust toolchain updated to the latest version to ensure compatibility with the latest libraries and tools.
+- **Rust Update**: Keeps the Rust toolchain updated to the latest version to ensure compatibility with the latest libraries and tools.

 ---